Sergei Fedorov: [in Russian, subtitled] Go to hell, Shanahan. You freak.

 - In My Name Is Earl, the "chain-of-translators" version is used.
 And includes sign language, for extra fun, as the lawyer is deaf.

 - There are a few jokes in Babylon 5 about Ivanova's ineptitude in speaking the Minbari language.
 Also one serious moment, when Marcus is only brave enough to call Ivanova beautiful in Minbari; when she asks for a translation, he gives what is probably a technically-correct (given Minbari's flowery prose) translation which weakens the meaning.
 Later on, after Ivanova has learned the language, she thanks him — her Photographic Memory let her remember, and then translate, the phrase properly.

-- One of the gags with the Minbari language (which, unfortunately, did not become running) is Ivanova exclaiming "Ah, hell!" while on the bridge of the White Star.
+- Another time, Ivanova exclaims "Ah, hell!" while on the bridge of the White Star.
 The Minbari gunner fires the forward guns at nothing.
-Lorien then explains that, in Minbari, "ahell" means "rapid, continuous fire".
+Lorien quietly tells her, "'Ahell' means 'continuous fire' in Minbari."

 - In an early episode of French Fields (Fresh Fields IN FRANCE!), the Fields meet their neighbors, and they start trying to hold a conversation with each other in French.
 Over the course of the conversation, they discover that they're all actually English and can converse normally.

 - In the Are You Being Served? episode "German Week", the German Band arrives, and a character says something to them in German, and they respond in English.